Most Romantic Spots in Austin

 Honey Moon Spirit Lounge

 Happy hour with your hon at Honey Moon — Austin’s vintage-chic hot spot.
 A fun vibe inside complements the patio with plentiful seating outside.
-Toast to your romantic date night or weekend getaway with one (or more) of their inventive cocktails, then share a charcuterie & and cheese plate.
-Enjoy duck confit with gnocchi or a Honey Moon Burger (wagyu or plant-based) and truffle aioli pommes frites.
-And after-dinner Full Salute?
+Toast to your romantic date night or weekend getaway with one (or more) of their inventive cocktails, then share the Heirloom Tomato and Burrata.
+Enjoy Argentinian Prawns or a Honey Moon Burger (wagyu or plant-based) and truffle aioli pommes frites.
+An after-dinner Amaro Nonino?
 Yes, please.

 Founded in the fighting spirit of Angelina Eberly, who helped fend off a rebellion and preserve Austin as the Texas capital, Eberly is a “gathering place for risk takers, creative types and liberated thinkers.”
 Its historic mahogany Cedar Tavern bar was brought from its original home in Greenwich Village, New York, to Austin.
 Find your adventurous, romantic spirit and snap a few photos at the legendary bar (where the likes of Bob Dylan and Jack Kerouac have lingered), the study room (spectacular in its own right), the dining area or the patio with a water fountain.
 A hidden speakeasy-esque room with a two-way mirror has its own entrance and bar.
 Then stay for a meal and enjoy the ambiance; the menu includes contemporary American fare, along with select cocktail concoctions, wines and draft beers.

 Farm-to-table Italian at its finest: Welcome to Intero.
 Meaning “whole,” Intero uses whole local ingredients from their entirety, complementing the Italian cuisine with Texas roots.
-Handmade pasta includes bucatini served with grilled kale, aged cheddar, chile oil and chive.
-Or try the steamed gulf grouper with carrot, grilled fennel, pistachio and lime.
-Complete the evening with a made-in-house brown butter cake with cinnamon gelato and pecans and an amaro of your choice.
+The menu is constantly changing.
+It could include a handmade bucatini served with grilled kale, aged cheddar, chile oil and chive.
+Or steamed gulf grouper with carrot, grilled fennel, pistachio and lime.
+Complete the evening with a made-in-house dessert, like the brown butter cake with cinnamon gelato and pecans and an amaro of your choice.

 One of Austin’s longtime fine dining establishments, Jeffrey’s in Clarksville has a new American menu and chic atmosphere that make it a special-occasion destination.
-A cozy environment that was remodeled in 2013 using the finest finishes and upscale furnishings, Jeffrey’s has intimate tables and a fireplace at the bar — ideal for a romantic photo.
+A cozy environment with the finest finishes and upscale furnishings, Jeffrey’s has intimate tables and a fireplace at the bar — ideal for a romantic photo.
 By all means, stay for a romantic dinner; it promises to be unforgettable.

 The Texas chain steakhouse is anything but ordinary.
 With a warm, intimate atmosphere accentuated with plenty of mahogany woodwork, Italian marble surroundings and white linen tablecloths, it’s no wonder III Forks is one of the most romantic spots in Austin for countless proposals and other celebratory events.
 Enjoy a cocktail in the piano bar before dining on some of the city’s best steaks, seafood and local favorites.
 Delicious butters and crowns quite literally top off the meal nicely.